courselabs/docker/labs/env/README.md

 ## CLI Reference

 Container environments are static - the details are fixed for the life of the container.
-You set the environment in the `docker run` command:
+You configure the environment in the `docker run` command:

 - [Setting environment variables](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)
 - [Mounting volumes](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only)